Institute for Frontier Questions of Life

 Author's Photo of Ursula Demarmels and Univ.-Prof. Dr. Gerhard W. Hacker for the book "Die neue Dimension der Gesundheit" (The New Dimension of Health). (c) Fotostudio R. Haidenthaler, Berndorf, SüdWest-Verlag and Prof. Hacker/Ursula Demarmels

-Authors Photo for the Book "Die neue Dimension der Gesundheit" ("The New Dimension of Health") – Ursula Demarmels and Univ.-Prof. Dr. Gerhard W. Hacker (Fotostudio R. Haidenthaler, Berndorf, Demarmels & Hacker, and RandomHouse/SüdWest Publishers, Munich, Germany, © 2008 ff.)
+Authors Photo for the Book Die neue Dimension der Gesundheit (The New Dimension of Health)Ursula Demarmels and Univ.-Prof. Dr. Gerhard W. Hacker © Fotostudio R. Haidenthaler, Berndorf; Demarmels & Hacker, 2008 ff.

 Ursula Demarmels, Michael Aufhauser and Gerhard W. Hacker 2008 in the Salzburger Residence (c) Manfred Siebiger, Salzburg.
 Dame Jane Goodall at Gut Aiderbichl, photo with Univ.-Prof. Dr. Gerhard W. Hacker (c) 2009

-Meeting with Dame Jane Goodall at Michael Aufhauser's world famous animal paradise Gut Aiderbichl in Henndorf bei Salzburg, 2009 (right).
+Meeting with Dame Jane Goodall at Michael Aufhauser's world famous animal paradise Gut Aiderbichl in Henndorf bei Salzburg, 2009 (right)

 Univ.-Prof. Dr. Gerhard W. Hacker, Beijing Oct.
 2008. (c).
 Dr. Gerhard W. Hacker, Salzburg, 2008.
 Univ.-Prof. Dr. Gerhard W. Hacker, Univerity of Shantou, PR China, Oct.
 2008. (c).
 Dr. Gerhard W. Hacker, Salzburg, 2008.